 Fensalir, ‘Fen Halls’, Hall of Frigg

-The foremost of all the goddesses and wife to Odin, Frigg, has a hall unto herself apart from that of her husband.
+Frigg, foremost of all the goddesses and wife to Odin, has a hall unto herself apart from that of her husband.
 This goddess of prophecy and the mysteries of womanhood was often worshipped in places of mist and magic associated with wetlands, fens, and bogs.

 Her fine home is therefore situated amid the wetlands of Asgard and it is here that Loki came, disguised as a maiden to discover the secret of Baldr’s invincibility.

-It is here also that she mourned the death of her son and now awaits vengeance for his murder.
+It is here also that Frigg mourned the death of her son and now awaits vengeance for his murder.

 while Frigg wept